cardano-scaling/hydra/docs/monthly/2023-08-monthly.md

 This month, the team worked on the following:

 #### Authenticated messages [#TODO](https://github.com/input-output-hk/hydra/issues/TODO)

 TODO

 #### Event-sourced persistence [#913](https://github.com/input-output-hk/hydra/issues/TODO)

 First spike confirmed performance improvements  (master ~300ms → spike ~6ms) Also opens up interesting possibilities for state observation in clients Needed to refactor in between
 Currently carefully porting protocol logic to be event sourced

 #### New API endpoints [#TODO](https://github.com/input-output-hk/hydra/issues/TODO)

 - submitTx
-  + Submit L1 transactions through hydra-node #966
+  - Submit L1 transactions through hydra-node #966
-  + API improvement to not need a tx submission server / cardano-node on client side
+  - API improvement to not need a tx submission server / cardano-node on client side

 - getProtocolParameters
-  + Ability to read protocol parameters via API #735
+  - Ability to read protocol parameters via API #735
-  + Also small story to increase developer experience
+  - Also small story to increase developer experience
-  + Should cover everything but current time + conversion (projection possible)
+  - Should cover everything but current time + conversion (projection possible)

 TODO

 #### Removal of “internal commit” endpoint [#TODO](https://github.com/input-output-hk/hydra/issues/TODO)

 Remove commit from internal wallet

 - No “fuel marking” anymore
 - Simplifies setup

 TODO

 #### Security fixes [#TODO](https://github.com/input-output-hk/hydra/issues/TODO)

 TODO @abailly to write this section

 ## Community

 ### Hydra master-class

+We already mentioned our intention to have an educational session at the upcoming Rare Evo event.
+The Preparation is still in progress and we fear we might have some network connectivity challenges but here are some practical information:

-- Saturday, August 26
-9:30-12:30 MDT / 15:30-18:30 UTC
+- Saturday, August 26, 9:30-12:30 MDT / 15:30-18:30 UTC

-- About 40 registered for on-site event
+- About 40 people registered for on-site event

-- Planning to stream it on #hydra-live + support people on #ask-hydra -> on the IOG Discord: https://discord.gg/Qq5vNTg9PT
+- Planning to stream it on #hydra-live
+- Planning to support people on #ask-hydra on the [IOG Discord](https://discord.gg/Qq5vNTg9PT)

-- Preparation still on-going and maybe some network connectivity challenges..

-TODO

 ### Catalyst Fund10

 TODO

 ## Conclusion